 data science, human geography, Pacific studies, justice, sociology and psychology, and will amplify innovation by bringing these knowledge systems into dialogue, towards the transformational long-term agenda of ending racial oppression in Aotearoa.

-The team involved in Working to End Racial Oppression (WERO), includes:
+The project leads in Working to End Racial Oppression (WERO), include:

 - Dr Waikaremoana Waitoki, University of Waikato